tldr-pages/tldr/pages/common/git-authors.md

 `git authors --list`

-- Display a log of committers, excluding emails, in the default editor, reading from the `AUTHORS` file:
+- List committers, excluding emails, in the default editor, reading from the `AUTHORS` file:

 `git authors --no-email`